THE IMPORTANCE OF PROTEIN

 for health and difficult to digest properly for most people.

-Much less nourishing.
-You will get
+2. Much less nourishing.
+You will get far more nutrition from an

-far more nutrition from an egg than from egg protein powder, or from peas
+egg than from egg protein powder, or from peas rather than pea protein powders,

-The powders are all refined and many nutrients have been stripped away.
+and many nutrients have been stripped away.

-Bad food combinations.
-Combining
+3. Bad food combinations.
+Combining powders with water with

-powders with water with fruit, often and other things is usually a terrible
+fruit, often and other things is usually a terrible food combination.

-Must drink too much liquid with the drink.
-It is best not have much liquid with meals. this is not possible with a drink or
+drink.
+It is best not have much liquid with

-stomach acid and impairs proper digestion of the food.
+The liquid dilutes the stomach acid and impairs proper digestion of the

-protein.
+Whey protein.
 This product is extremely popular,

 especially among body builders and it is highly recommended by many holistic